Monster-Train-2-Modding-Group/Conductor/.github/ISSUE_TEMPLATE/feature-request--custom-relic-effect.md

 ---
-name: 'Feature request: Custom relic effect (Artifact)'
+name: 'Feature request: Custom Relic Effect'
-about: Request a custom relic effect (artifact) to be made.
+about: Request a custom relic effect to be made.
 title: "[Relic effect] name and brief summary"
 labels: ''
 assignees: ''